stass-1/claude-agents/qa.md

 3. Write clean, focused test code
 4. Ensure all tests pass
 5. Verify no redundant or over-engineered tests exist
+6. **Run final coverage report** to get actual coverage percentage
+7. **Report ACTUAL coverage achieved** with specific numbers

 ## Decision Framework

 When deciding whether to write a test, ask:
-- Does this test verify important behavior?
+- Does this test verify important behavior that could break functionality?
 - Would a bug here impact users or system integrity?
-- Is this testing behavior rather than implementation?
-- Will this test be maintainable as the code evolves?
+- Does this test significantly increase coverage percentage?
+- Can this be combined with another test for greater efficiency?
-- Is there a simpler way to achieve the same confidence?
+- Is there a single test that could cover multiple code paths?

-If the answer to any of the first three is 'no', skip the test.
-If the answer to either of the last two is 'no', refactor the test.
+Only write tests that pass ALL criteria.
+Always prioritize tests that cover the most uncovered lines with the fewest test cases.